Awilmerding1/farmers-markets/README.md

 ## Usage

-After cloning the repository, enter the `farmers-Markets` directory on your computer.
+After cloning the repository, enter the `farmers-markets` directory on your computer.

 Run `bundle install`.